Tonći Kukoč

-Tonći Kukoč-Petraello (born 25 September 1990) is a Croatian football defender who plays for Opatija.
+Tonći Kukoč (born 25 September 1990) is a Croatian football defender who is currently plays in Segesta.

 He is the nephew of the former NBA player Toni Kukoč.

 Club career

 Born in Split, Kukoč started his career playing in youth level for his hometown club Hajduk Split.
 At the age of 18 he passed the trial with the Russian club Saturn, but Hajduk refused to release him as they had a scholarship contract with him until June 2009.